technofocus-pte/iammsentraprv/Lab 4 – Global Secure Access/Lab 4 – Global Secure Access.md

 ## Objective:

-I this lab we will configure Microsoft Entra Private Access and Microsoft Entra Internet Access.
+In this lab we will configure Microsoft Entra Private Access and Microsoft Entra Internet Access.
 We will then create conditional policies using them and test them using the credentials of Joni Sherman.